 Women's Health Awareness Tips

-Studies show that poor sleep habits may have more serious health consequences for women than for men.
+Studies show poor sleep habits may have more serious health consequences for women than for men.
 In addition, women are twice as likely as men to have difficulties falling asleep or staying asleep.
-However, women can stop this trend, say physicians at The Methodist Hospital Sleep Disorders Center in Houston, Texas, by paying more attention to their health.
+However, women can stop this trend, say physicians at Houston Methodist, by paying more attention to their health.

-Stroke kills twice as many women than breast cancer.
-What's more, many women still think stroke is a man's disease.
+Stroke kills twice as many women as breast cancer.
+What is more, many women still think stroke is a man's disease.
 But more women than men will die from stroke each year, and women are less likely to report classic stroke symptoms than men.
-Jan Flewelling, Stroke Outreach Program Coordinator with the Methodist Neurological Institute in Houston, says it’s vital that women be more vigilant about their health, and education and awareness are keys to helping reduce the incidence of stroke in women.
+Jan Flewelling, Stroke Outreach Program Coordinator with the Houston Methodist, says it is vital that women be more vigilant about their health, and education and awareness are keys to helping reduce the incidence of stroke in women.

 Atypical stroke symptoms in women include fainting, seizures, confusion, chest pain, shortness of breath and palpitations.
 While these atypical symptoms are well documented, most stroke patients of both sexes experience traditional symptoms, such as sudden weakness/numbness on one side of the body or slurred speech.

-While women need to be aware of the common risk factors for stroke – high blood pressure, diabetes and high cholesterol - some gender specific risks can also alter a woman’s chances of suffering a stroke.
-These include migraines with visual aura; brain aneurysms; autoimmune diseases, including diabetes and lupus; use of birth control pills, which are linked to increased blood clots; and hormonal changes during menopause.
+While women need to be aware of the common risk factors for stroke — high blood pressure, diabetes and high cholesterol — some sex-specific risks can also alter a woman’s chances of suffering a stroke.
+These include migraines with visual aura; brain aneurysms; autoimmune diseases, including diabetes and lupus; use of birth control pills, which are linked to increased risk of blood clots; and hormonal changes during menopause.

 After Pap smears, colonoscopies are the second most effective screen for common cancers among women.
-Physicians at Houston Methodist Hospital in Houston say colonoscopies should be viewed as a form of prevention, since approximately 15 to 20 percent of women who undergo colonoscopies for their initial screening exam will have pre-cancerous polyps which can be removed before they become malignant.
+Physicians at Houston Methodist say colonoscopies should be viewed as a form of prevention, since approximately 15 to 20 percent of women who undergo colonoscopies for their initial screening examination will have precancerous polyps that can be removed before they become malignant.

-Colon cancer kills more than 50,000 a year and it’s the second leading cause of cancer death for both women and men.
-Although the disease is 90 percent preventable if detected early through a colonoscopy, just over 50 percent of people over age 50 undergo the procedure.
+Colon cancer kills more than 50,000 people a year, and it is the second leading cause of cancer death for both women and men.
+Although the disease is 90 percent preventable if detected early through a colonoscopy, just over 50 percent of people older than age 50 undergo the procedure.
 Symptoms of colon cancer include blood in the stool, changes in bowel habits and abdominal pain.
-Many patients do not have symptoms until the cancer is more advanced, so it is important to regularly undergo a screening colonoscopy even if there are no symptoms.
+Many patients do not have symptoms until the cancer is more advanced, so it is important to regularly undergo a screening colonoscopy, even if there are no symptoms.